Inguinal Hernia Repair (Pediatric)

 Billing Tips

-• 90-day global: routine postoperative visit is bundled.
-Hydrocele or recurrence presenting after global period are separately billable.
+- 90-day global: routine postoperative visit is bundled.
+Hydrocele or recurrence presenting after the global period are separately billable.